NeilaCH/Linux-Server-Configuration/ReadMe.md

 ```sh
 $ nano .ssh/authorized_keys
 ```
-- Paste you public key.
+- Paste your public key.
 Hit CTRL+X then confirm changes and press Enter.
 - As security step we must restrict the permissions of the authorized_keys file:
 ```sh
 $ chmod 600 .ssh/authorized_keys